matomoto/bot-filter/README.md

 Every bot detecting needs a pattern recognition.
 Many bots are recognized with patterns.

+## JavaScript Bot Filter
+The simplest bot filter is JavaScript.
+Use the Matomo JavaScript Tracking code.
+The common bots don't have a JavaScript engine.

 ## PHP Bot Filter
 It is possible to use the Browser User Agent and the Headers to detect bot patterns.